 When starting out learning to ride a motorcycle the automatics can offer an easier route into biking for those without a great deal of experience.
 If you’re learning to ride a bike from scratch then it’s much easier to not have to worry about a clutch and gears while you get to grips with your bike control.

 Automatic scooters are great for in town and city riding - a twist and go throttle is ideal when you’re stopping and starting in traffic.
 It saves your hands cramping up on the clutch as you creep forward but also saves on maintenance as that creeping on the biting point can wear out the clutch.

-Limitations of the automatic gearbox are that they can be a bit slow witted at times and not always able to offer power when you need.
+Limitations of the automatic gearbox are that they can be a bit slow-witted at times and are not always able to offer power when you need it.
 When you’re talking about learner legal scooters and mopeds though it is the easier option.

 Manual motorcycles offer an extra challenge to beginner riders, especially those that have not driven a manual car in the past.
 One of the key skills you need to ride a manual motorcycle is clutch control followed closely by gear selection.
 This is something that can be taught by your instructor during your CBT but there are always ITM (introduction to motorcycling) courses that you can take if you're nervous about it.

 As I mentioned earlier it's definitely worth doing your CBT Training on a manual motorcycle if you're planning on buying a manual motorcycle once you have completed your CBT.
 If you're planning on going on to get a full motorcycle licence it's better to learn on a manual motorcycle, it will make sure you get as much practice using a clutch and your gear awareness, therefore, making your full licence training and test easier.